templier2/azure-checkpoint/iac/README.md

 Note: default admin shell is changed to /bin/bash (it is needed for gateways' import).

-Apache VMs need to be checked, currently it is unavailable from Interne.
 After first deployment step mgmt_import_gw will fail.
 You have to wait approx 20 minutes before running it again.